dima-ser/homestuff/README.md

 ### First run/config
 You'll be asked to provide an admin password.
 Should you forget this password in the future, simply delete the `password.txt` file in the app's data directory to reset the password.

+# Upgrade
+To upgrade
+- Stop container
+- Clear/reset container
+- Download updated image with `docker pull dimaser/homestuff`
+- Start container

+If application is still showing the old version, you may need to stop, reset and restart the container again.